 Reservations can be submitted up to three (3) months in advance.
 Requests made more than three months in advance will not be considered and will need to be resubmitted at a later date.

-Reservations are approved on a first-come, first-serve basis.
+Reservations should be made at least two (2) weeks prior to your proposed rental date, and are approved on a first-come, first-serve basis.
 All information must be complete at the time of reservation.
 Names and information for all drivers must be submitted with the reservation form.
-Reservations submitted without driver information will not result in vans/dates being “held” until information is provided.
+Reservations submitted without driver information will not result in vans/dates being “held” until the information is provided.

 You will receive an email indicating whether your reservation has been approved or denied.
 If you do not receive an email, please firstname.lastname@example.org.